In this passage, Durtal and his friends, in the course of a

 "And it is a curious fact," said the Abbé Plomb, "that while beasts,

-colours, and flowers are accepted by that symbolists sometimes with a good
+colours, and flowers are accepted by that symbolists sometimes with a

-express good qualities, and never vices."
+they always express good qualities, and never vices."

 "Why is that?"

-"St. Hildegarde perhaps affords a clue to this stability when, in the fourth
+"St. Hildegarde perhaps affords a clue to this stability when, in the

-and scorns them, because he remembers that their splendour
+them, abhors and scorns them, because he remembers that their splendour

 shone in him before his fall, and that some of them are the product of

-"And the saint added, 'God, who deprived him of them, would not that the
+"And the saint added, 'God, who deprived him of them, would not that

-be cured and ills driven out.'
+that sickness should be cured and ills driven out.'
 And, in fact, in

 the Middle Ages they were highly esteemed and used to effect cures."

 "To return to those early pictures," said the Abbe Gévresin, "in which

-the Virgin emerges like a flower from amid the gorgeous assemblage of gems,
+the Virgin emerges like a flower from amid the gorgeous assemblage of

-signs the merits of Her who wears them; but it
+declares by visible signs the merits of Her who wears them; but it

 would be difficult to say what the painter's purpose may have been

 when, in the decoration of a crown or a dress, he placed any particular

 taste or harmony, and has nothing, or very little, to do with

-"Of that there can be no doubt," said Durtal, who rose and took leave, as
+"Of that there can be no doubt," said Durtal, who rose and took leave,

-their hats and breviaries.
+priests their hats and breviaries.